jupitersh/dst-mod-moderator/README.md

 If you are holding a dedicated server, but you are not always available for managing the server.
 You may want add some people as the server administrators.
 But the servers administrator have so much power that may cheat in the game, such as spawning thing for themeselve.

-This mod can add some people as moderator that have a certain power such as rolling back server and bannig people.
+This mod can add some people as moderator that have a certain previlige such as rolling back server and bannig people.

 **Usage:**